 1959 Police Department purchases a house in Pryor Street to be refurbished as Eltham Police Station

 1961 Police in Eltham move into Pryor Street refurbished buildings and office.

 c.1961-1981 Occupied by Vermin and Noxious Weeds Destruction Section of the Department of Crown Lands and Survey.
-Former Police Station dragged around to rear of Police Residence to make way for the construction of a driveway and access from Main Road.
+Former Police Station dragged around to rear of Police Residence (prior to August 1967) to make way for the construction of a driveway and access from Main Road.
 The building was placed on the site of a former Scullery and modified for Lands Department use.

 1981 Shire of Eltham take over management of old Police Residence in Eltham.
 It remains unoccupied for a period of time whilst its future is discussed in Council.

 1985 Shire of Eltham Parks and Environment occupy the residence.
 Council improve the driveway but later add a second rear access from Brougham Street due to the dangerous nature of the Main Road entrance.
 Also add a rear toilet facility between the Police Residence and former Police Station, which was doubling up as a lunch room.
 Council also commence discussions to re-establish a replica Police Station.